Burnout Syndrome

 Organizational and Environmental Reasons for Burnout Syndrome

-It is obvious that burnout syndrome is associated with work life.
+It is obvious that burnout syndrome is associated with decreased work-life balance.
 It is known that situations such as stressful environments in business life, long working hours, busy schedule, excessive responsibilities, time problems, status problems, intense demands, and unsatisfactory salaries trigger burnout syndrome.
-Negative business environments where issues such as unfair competition with co-workers, being supervised by people with insufficient education, lack of reward, a noisy environment, and working hours on special days are present also trigger burnout syndrome.

 Stages of Burnout Syndrome